aureliaokafor/Data_Analytics_Portfolio/README.md

 # Data_Analytics_Portfolio
 ## ABOUT ME

-Hello!
-I'm Aurelia Okafor 🤓, a data analyst  with a strong interest in transforming educational and operational data into meaningful insights that support data-driven decision-making.
-I enjoy working with data to uncover patterns, trends, and opportunities for improvement.
+# Hi, I'm Aurelia Okafor 👋

+Data tells a story.
+My job is to make sure the right people hear it.

+I'm a data analyst specializing in educational and operational data; helping schools and organizations move from gut feeling to evidence-based decisions.
+Whether that's uncovering what's holding back student performance, identifying which marketing channels actually convert leads, or revealing the gap between enrollment numbers and parent satisfaction.
+I turn raw data into insights that drive smarter decisions.

+I'm currently building my portfolio through real-world projects.